Codeception/Codeception/docs/06-UnitTests.md

 ### Testing Database

 Probably, there is no very useful modules set up by default for CodeGuy class.
-Thet's because the CodeGuy class is mostly used for scenario-driven unit tests, described in next chapters.
+That's because the CodeGuy class is mostly used for scenario-driven unit tests, described in next chapters.
 But that's ok, we can get a use of it by adding modules we need.
 For example, we can add a Db module to test updates in database.

 ```yaml
 # Codeception Test Suite Configuration